LifeofDan-EL/100-days-of-code/log.md

 **Thoughts:** So we kicked off invitations into our [Ingressive For Good](https://ingressive.org/) circle in my University.

 **Non-coding Activity:** Read few chapters of [Bleach's Thousand-Year Blood War arc](https://en.wikipedia.org/wiki/List_of_Bleach_chapters_(424%E2%80%93686)), I have been getting sleep during the day so I end up staying awake at night for long.
+Due to my eyes disturbing me lately due to the long hours on my screen, I decided to get an anti glare glass soon.

 ### Day 38 August 20, 2020